How to tell if your project is failing

 One day Alan the BA has disappeared, the next day it’s Shannon the developer who has been reallocated.
 Losing the odd resource during the lifetime of a project is to be expected.
 It’s when you lose team members left, right and centre that there is cause for concern.

 So what can you do if you notice some, or all, of those signs in a project you’re involved with?
 My advice is act on them quickly!
 If you leave things too long, the chances of your project failing significantly increase.

 With Psoda you can track and monitor everything to do with your projects.
 You can access to real time project information, spot check projects without the project manager’s input and run customised reports.
 This gives you the visibility you need to catch signs a project is heading for trouble – before it’s too late!
-Why not try it for yourself with a 30-day free trial?
-Register here.
+Why not see for yourself with a free personalised demo.